Magnetic Field Models

 Tsyganenko 2001 (T01)

-tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko 2001 and IGRF model:
+This is a tplot wrapper for the functional interface to Sheng Tian’s implementation of the Tsyganenko 2001 and IGRF model:

 https://github.com/tsssss/geopack